Code-Institute-Submissions/Dominikwigh-carblog-django/README.md

 ![Contact page](documentation/Contact.png)

 ### Add post
-The add post feature can be found in the navbar when a user is registerd and logged in.
+The add post feature can be found in the navbar when a user is registered and logged in.
 And allows the user to make posts to the website.
 When a post is added the user is then redirected to the home page and gets a message displyed.
 ![Add post page](documentation/Add%20Post.png)

 ![Add post message](documentation/Add%20post%20message.png)

 ### Edit post / delete post
 The edit and delete post feature can be found when the user is logged in and visits their post.
 When a post is edited or deleted the user gets a message displayed.
 ![Edit post](documentation/edit%20blog%20post.png)